 Microbus to Quiche… chicken bus to Xela… walk through the city… It all passes by in an exhausted haze.

 On the home stretch, we walk down a street full of homemade, straw Christmas mangers.
-I step around a sidewalk laid out with tiny plastic cows and baby Jesus figurines and wonder if this is all in my head.
+I step around a sidewalk laid out with tiny plastic cows and baby Jesus figurines and wonder if this is all some bizarre fever-dream.

 Back at the Black Cat Hostel, the bed in our private room rises to meet me and I sleep for fourteen hours straight, until the Immodium wears off and I’m running back and forth to the restroom again.